makerdao/awesome-makerdao/README.md

 The Dai stablecoin and the CDP platform combine to offer a full solution for global decentralized finance where everyone, from rural India to Wall Street, can benefit from  decentralized finance.

 Below is a collection of resources for anyone interested in exploring MakerDao.
-You can find everything from official documentation, to beginner guides, analysis pieces, tools, partnership announcments, AMAs, podcasts, 3rd party apps, and much more.
+You can find everything from official documentation, to beginner guides, analysis pieces, tools, partnership announcements, AMAs, podcasts, 3rd party apps, and much more.

 ---